ghankerson/ghankerson.github.io/pages/index.md

 This is my booknotes blog where I share notes on books I am reading and podcasts I am listening to.
 This is an intellectual pursuit for me to give me an area to focus on outside of my career.
-You'll find a lot of things that are related to Jungian Psychology.
+You'll find a lot of things that are related to Jungian Psychology and racial justice.
+You'll find I am guilty of starting a lot of books and not finishing them.
+Well, what can I say?
+You are entitled to a full refund.

 The reason I take notes is that I learn a lot more when I do.
 I thought it might be useful for someone else on the Internet - perhaps you?
 Eventually